 [isabell@stardust ~]$ uberspace web backend set / --http --port <port> Set backend for / to port <port>; please make sure something is listening!
 You can always check the status of your backend using "uberspace web backend list". [isabell@stardust ~]$

 Now you can go to

 https://isabell.uber.space and see the Jenkins asking for your initial password.
-It is stored in
+It will tell you the path where it is stored, most probably it should be in a file in

 Copy and paste that and you’ll be good to go.
 Just follow the setup and everything should work out.